 Is YouTube Music a contender along with apps like Spotify, Tidal, or Apple Music?
 Well, that may depend on how much you use YouTube to look for music and how important music videos are to you.
 Here’s everything you should know.

 The interface is fast and notably more minimalistic than Google Play Music, getting you to your favorite songs and associated music videos ASAP with simple, direct controls.
-There are sections for your home page, Explore to find new albums, Library to see your listening history and favorite artists or playlists, and an Upgrade section if you want to choose a subscription.
+There are sections for your Home page, Explore to find new albums, Library to see your listening history and favorite artists or playlists, and an Upgrade section if you want to choose a subscription.

 All this taps into your Google account information and history, so if you’ve already been using YouTube to listen to music for a while, you’ll find a lot of prompts to add your favorite musicians and build out a profile for recommendations (a step you can skip if you prefer).
-Left to its own devices, YouTube Music will continue playing past favorites that you’ve enjoyed.
+Left to its own devices,

 - Low: This sets the bit rate at 48kbps AAC.